Contact Us for a Free Consultation (213) 542-0979

 For example, at a preliminary hearing in a felony criminal case in Los Angeles, witnesses — even material witnesses — don't have to come to the preliminary hearing.
 The prosecutor can use the detective to testify to what those witnesses told the detective or use police officers to testify to what those witnesses said.

 It's their choice.
-That's Proposition 115, which — for convenience of witnesses — lets them do that at a preliminary hearing in a felony case.
+That's Proposition 115, which — for the convenience of witnesses — lets them do that at a preliminary hearing in a felony case.
 But, if that same witness doesn't show up for trial, most of the time, that testimony is not going to be allowed in.

-Cross Examination of Witnesses in California Criminal Cases
+Cross Examination of Witnesses

 They're letting in a body cam video.
 I see prosecutors trying to get that in when their witness doesn't show up and is not present to be cross-examined.
-So, these are obviously all things that California criminal defense attorneys are going to argue against, because they are not getting the right for their client to face their accuser.
+So, these are obviously all things that California criminal defense attorneys are going to argue against because they are not getting the right for their client to face their accuser.
 You should be able to cross-examine that accuser.

 The jury should be able to look at the person and see whether they're lying when they get challenged on cross-examination.
-So, these are all things that must be argued and must be zealously fought for.
+So, these are all things that must be argued and must be vigorously fought for.

-Otherwise there's a recent case I saw federally where they were trying to let a pregnant witness — who was a material crucial witness in the case — testify by way of two-way radio because she was seven months pregnant.
-The court overturned that verdict because they said, you have to have a right to face your accuser.
+Otherwise, there's a recent case I saw federally where they were trying to let a pregnant witness — who was a material crucial witness in the case — testify by way of two-way radio because she was seven months pregnant.
+The court overturned that verdict because they said you have to have a right to face your accuser.

 About the Author